MyPureCloud/client-app-sdk/doc/index.md

 ## Versioning

 The Client Apps SDK uses [SemVer](http://semver.org/) to manage releases.
 SemVer enables you to safely upgrade in most cases without concern for breaking existing code.
-Note that this library's version does not relate to the version of the PureCloud hosting app or the js platform SDK.
+Note that this library's version does not relate to the version of the Genesys Cloud hosting app or the js platform SDK.

 ## More Resources